Breaking the Dry Eye Cycle: Why Your Eyes Stay Dry and What You Can Do

 Bright orange and yellow vegetables like carrots, sweet potato, and pumpkin are high in vitamin A and carotenoids, which support the surface of the eye and help the cornea stay clear and well-hydrated.

-Good food habits won’t replace medical care or targeted supplements, but they strengthen the foundation your eyes rely on every day.
+Good food habits won’t replace medical care or targeted supplements like Nutravision, but they strengthen the foundation your eyes rely on every day.

-- Methylcobalamin (vitamin B12) aids corneal nerve recovery and cellular repair, supporting comfort and long-term resilience.
+- Methylcobalamin (vitamin B12) aids corneal nerve recovery and ocular surface repair (Step 3), supporting the eye's long-term resilience and comfort.

 Pam's Story